Benlagra/GeClDa/PeerAss/README.md

        This function addresses the 3rd and 4th task of the brief.

-       Given the `data` obtained from the function `extract()`, the data.frame `data_activity` obtained from `get.Activity.Names()` and the data.frame `indices` corresponding to the relevent data we are looking for, this function replaces the integer values of the activities and labels all the columns data with descriptive names.
+       Given the `data` obtained from the function `extract()`, the data.frame `data_activity` obtained from `get.Activity.Names()` and the data.frame `indices` corresponding to the indices of the relevent data we are looking for, this function replaces the integer values of the activities and labels all the columns data with descriptive names.

-+ `subject.activity.average(data)`
++ `subject.activity.Average(data)`

        This function addresses the 1st part of the 5th task of the brief.